EugeneManushkin/CtagsSourceNavigator/README.md

 + Searching name in entire repository
 + Searching name in currently edited file
 + Search and open files by name
++ Remember your most visited names and files
 + Listing class members
 + Source code browsing history
 + Creating Ctags database for selected repository root
 + Reindexing repository.
 + Hotkeys macro
 ## What's new
+### 2.1.0.63
++ Plugin detects git and svn repositories.
+CD to a git repository and just start using plugin or select "Reindex repository" menu.
+Plugin will detect the root of a repository and suggest to index it (#66).
++ Cache become more convinient.
+After a specified time (12 hours by default) the cache is not used all counters are reset so newly searched names will go to the top of the list.
+  The reset counters time may be configured or disabled in plugin configuration menu (#67).
++ Fixed bugs (#62 #68)
++ **For those who love Lua**.
+If you would like to browse **not only functions** check out my new project: [Yet Another Lua TAgs](https://github.com/EugeneManushkin/Yalta).
+This is a Lua source code indexer that integrates with CtagsSourceNavigator plugin.
+Just download (latest release)[https://github.com/EugeneManushkin/Yalta/releases], unpack it and put full path to **ctags_wrapper.bat** script to **Path to ctags.exe** in plugin configuration menu
+  (**F11->Ctags Source Navigator->C Plugin configuration**).

 ### 2.1.0.54
 + Supported permanent repositories which are available for navigation and name lookup in any other repository or not indexed source file (#53).
 + Improved repository management: you may navigate to the root of a loaded repository in 'Manage repositories' menu (#57).